chore(deps): update dependency numpy to v1.26.4 #16

 (gh-22315)

-machinery is now much fasterThe overhead of the majority of functions in NumPy is now smaller
+__array_function__machinery is now much fasterThe overhead of the majority of functions in NumPy is now smaller

 especially when keyword arguments are used.
 This change significantly